Destiny 2's The Witch Queen expansion continues to leak like a sieve

 The listing for The Witch Queen appeared this morning and came with the usual store text detailing what it contains, so if you don't want to know then you're in the wrong place.

 The big news is that weapon crafting is coming to Destiny 2, alongside a new weapon type: the Glaive.
-The flipside of these additions is that there's seemingly no new subclass.
+The flipside of these additions is that there's seemingly no new subclass, which would go against a major and hitherto-reliable leak on Pastebin: so clearly we'll have to wait and see on that one.
 The new destination for events will be Savathun's throne world, and the expansion is scheduled to release on February 22, 2022.

 Store page for WQ pic.twitter.com/ajNxQyPiZYAugust 24, 2021